Reciprocity and Recognition

 Virginia non-resident permit holders

-Virginia non-resident permit holders should contact each reciprocal state to determine if their permit will be recognized prior to carrying in that jurisdiction.
+Virginia non-resident permit holders should contact each jurisdiction to determine if their permit will be recognized prior to carrying in that jurisdiction.

 Virgin Islands Temporary Permit